MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

    > [!div class="mx-imgBorder"]
    > ![Select Web option](media/field-properties-add-control4.png "Select Web option")

-7. Select **Save** and **Publish** to publish the contact form where you have placed the timeline control.
+7. Select **Save** and **Publish** to publish the contact form where you've placed the timeline control.

 8. Go to the published contact form.
-You will see the timeline control.
+You'll see the timeline control.
 You might need to sign in the first time you use it.